johanley/almanac/README.md

 Weather data is inherently variable.
 Even with, say, 50 years of data, the variation in the median daily high temperature has significant scatter from one day to the next.

-Because of this, in the Islander's Almanac some smoothing of such data is applied.
+Because of this, the Islander's Almanac applies some smoothing to weather data.
-Simply put, the smoothing "week-ifys" the data.
 For each day, the data for plus-and-minus 3 days on either side of the given date is added together and taken as a unit.